google/dwh-migration-tools/client/README.md

 - `BQMS_OBJECT_NAME_MAPPING_PATH`: The path to the
   [object name mapping](#renaming-sql-identifiers) file.
 This can either be a local path or a path that begins with the `gs://` scheme.
-- `BQMS_MULTITHREADED`: Set to `True` to enable multithreaded pre/postprocessing and uploads/downloads.
+- `BQMS_MULTITHREADED`: Set to `True` to enable multithreaded uploads/downloads.
+- `BQMS_GCS_CHECKS`: Set to `True` to enable additional checks that ensure local files are in sync with GCS files. **WARNING**: This will generate additional network requests that can increase execution time by 2-3x.
+Most users should not set this as it is only required if GCS files are being manipulated by an out-of-band process which is highly discouraged.
 - `BQMS_VERBOSE`: Set to `True` to enable debug logging.

 ### config.yaml